Sleep easy – there's new hope for patients suffering from sleep apnea.

 Q: What monitoring and maintenance of the device is needed after surgery?

-A: Following your procedure your Sleep Medicine doctor will work with you to monitor the effects of the implant device to ensure you are getting the maximum benefits.
+A: Following your procedure, your doctor will work with you to monitor the effects of the implant device to ensure you are getting the maximum benefits.